serenecloud/neopixel-netatmo-display/README.md

 ## How it works ##

-* The neopixel has 16 LEDs, which I think of as 4 quarters with 4 pixels each ** The code for the Arduino accepts Serials commands that tell it what colour to set each quarter a colour in the format `QUARTER_NUMBER:COLOUR;`. e.g. `0:green;`, `3:red;`
+* The neopixel has 16 LEDs, which I think of as 4 quarters with 4 pixels each
+  * The code for the Arduino accepts Serial commands that tell it what colour to set each quarter a colour in the format `QUARTER_NUMBER:COLOUR;`. e.g. `0:green;`, `3:red;`

-* The python script handles talking to the Netatmo API, getting the values and deciding which colour to use for which values ** The colours are what I have set for a New Zealand climate - your values may be different
+* The python script handles talking to the Netatmo API, getting the values and deciding which colour to use for which values
+  * The colours are what I have set for a New Zealand climate - your values may be different
+  * The values are sent over serial

 ##Limitations##

 This code is not particularly elegant, but it's working.
 If you want to pursue your own project I encourage you to take the code, improve it and share it.
 I'll happily see what others create based on this.

+The netatmo takes regular readings, but it only sends them to the API every 10 minutes, so I only poll every 10 minutes.